odoo/owl/doc/component.md

 ### `t-key` Directive

-Even though Owl tries to be as declarative as possible, some DOM state is still locked inside the DOM: for example, the scrolling state, the current user selection, the focused element or the state of an input.
+Even though Owl tries to be as declarative as possible, the DOM does not fully expose its state declaratively in the DOM tree.
+For example, the scrolling state, the current user selection, the focused element or the state of an input are not set as attribute in the DOM tree.
 This is why we use a virtual dom algorithm to keep the actual DOM node as much as possible.
 However, this is sometimes not enough, and we need to help Owl decide if an element is actually the same, or is different.
 The `t-key` directive is used to give an identity to an element.